In-Depth Review: The Real Impact of Dental Bonding on Your Smile

 Aftercare and Maintenance

-A recent study published in the Journal of Conservative Dentistry found that 87% of patients were satisfied with their dental bonding results even after 5 years, citing improved aesthetics and minimal complications as key factors.
+With proper care, dental bonding can last between 3 to 10 years before needing touch-ups or replacements.
+A recent study published in the Journal of Conservative Dentistry found that 87% of patients were satisfied with their dental bonding results even after five years due to improved aesthetics and minimal complications.

 Potential Risks and Side Effects